deislabs/bindle/docs/signing-spec.md

 A Bindle may be signed by any number of keys in any number of roles.
 During verification, which of these keys must be verified?

-According to the text above, a creator key MUST be exist in the keyring, and the content must be verified according to this key.
+The simplest configuration of Bindle would require that the `creator` key be present in the keyring, and the content is then verified against this key's signature.
+All other keys MAY be verified.

-> This condition could be eased if we can figure out another way to assert authority of a package.
-For example we might say "if either the `creator` key is verified or a `approver` key is verified, then the package can be trusted."
-This model may better reflect systems like NPM, Cargo, or Homebrew.

-But the behavior for all others is that they MAY be verified.

-The intention of this is to allows implementations to determine how aggressively to pursue security.

-For example, here are three strategy of security.
+This section provides alternative trust strategies that allow different degrees of verification.
+Implementations may match their validation practices to the security needs of their environment.

+Five strategies are discussed here.
 This is not an exhaustive set, but it illustrates the possibilities.

 ### Strategy 1: Creative Integrity

 In this model, the `creator` signature is the only one we care about in verification.
 It is as if we are saying, "If the creator says the package I have is the right one, that is all the evidence I need."

-It is likely that in the vast majority of cases, this is sufficient.

 ### Strategy 2: Authoritative Integrity